-In conjunction with bounce rate, pages per visit will give you a good indication at how successful you are at providing “depth of content” for your visitors.
+In conjunction with bounce rate, pages per visit will give you a good indication of how successful you are at providing “depth of content” for your visitors.
 Five to ten pages is a good start.
-If you are only achieving 2 or 3 pages per visit then you might to look at your site navigation as being at fault.
+If you are only achieving 2 or 3 pages per visit, then you might look at your site navigation as being at fault.
 Low pages per visit ratios indicate a problem with content and customer engagement.

 Comments And Feedback

-Using comments is a bad idea because if you create something truly worthwhile then a lot of your time will be spent cleaning up spam, answering customer questions and generally dealing with the admin of the comments system.
+Using comments is a bad idea because if you create something truly worthwhile, then a lot of your time will be spent cleaning up spam, answering customer questions and dealing with the admin of the comments system.

 This is the drawback of allowing comments in your blog.
-The time spent dealing with comments could be better spent on another blog post.
+The time spent dealing with comments could be better devoted to another blog post.